kagnlp/Xolver/README.md

 To prepare MATH with self-retrieval, [here](https://github.com/kagnlp/Xolver/blob/main/math/math.py#L245) should be empty

-To prepare MATH with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/math/math.py#L315) to "None"
+To prepare MATH with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/math/math.py#L315) to "None" followed by the above statement

 To generate and evaluated answer for MATH problems through Xolver, run: